$306.10 Million in Sales Expected for Cross Country Healthcare, Inc. (NASDAQ:CCRN) This Quarter

-Equities analysts expect Cross Country Healthcare, Inc. (NASDAQ:CCRN) to post $306.10 million in sales for the current quarter, Zacks reports.
-Four analysts have made estimates for Cross Country Healthcare’s earnings.
-The highest sales estimate is $307.78 million and the lowest is $304.14 million.
-Cross Country Healthcare reported sales of $216.78 million during the same quarter last year, which indicates a positive year over year growth rate of 41.2%.
-The firm is expected to report its next earnings report after the market closes on Wednesday, August 4th.
+Brokerages predict that Cross Country Healthcare, Inc. (NASDAQ:CCRN) will announce $306.10 million in sales for the current quarter, according to Zacks.
+Four analysts have issued estimates for Cross Country Healthcare’s earnings, with the highest sales estimate coming in at $307.78 million and the lowest estimate coming in at $304.14 million.
+Cross Country Healthcare reported sales of $216.78 million in the same quarter last year, which indicates a positive year-over-year growth rate of 41.2%.
+The business is expected to announce its next quarterly earnings results after the market closes on Wednesday, August 4th.

-On average, analysts expect that Cross Country Healthcare will report full-year sales of $1.13 billion for the current financial year, with estimates ranging from $1.09 billion to $1.17 billion.
-For the next year, analysts anticipate that the company will post sales of $946.86 million, with estimates ranging from $932.12 million to $961.80 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow Cross Country Healthcare.
+According to Zacks, analysts expect that Cross Country Healthcare will report full year sales of $1.13 billion for the current fiscal year, with estimates ranging from $1.09 billion to $1.17 billion.
+For the next fiscal year, analysts expect that the company will post sales of $946.86 million, with estimates ranging from $932.12 million to $961.80 million.
+Zacks’ sales averages are an average based on a survey of sell-side research analysts that cover Cross Country Healthcare.

-Cross Country Healthcare (NASDAQ:CCRN) last released its earnings results on Wednesday, May 5th.
-The business services provider reported $0.58 EPS for the quarter, topping the consensus estimate of $0.34 by $0.24.
-Cross Country Healthcare had a net margin of 0.90% and a return on equity of 24.66%.
-The firm had revenue of $329.24 million for the quarter, compared to the consensus estimate of $287.85 million.
+Cross Country Healthcare (NASDAQ:CCRN) last issued its quarterly earnings data on Wednesday, May 5th.
+The business services provider reported $0.58 EPS for the quarter, beating analysts’ consensus estimates of $0.34 by $0.24.
+Cross Country Healthcare had a return on equity of 24.66% and a net margin of 0.90%.
+The firm had revenue of $329.24 million for the quarter, compared to analyst estimates of $287.85 million.

-In other Cross Country Healthcare news, SVP Daniele Addis sold 11,862 shares of the business’s stock in a transaction on Thursday, June 10th.
-The shares were sold at an average price of $16.77, for a total transaction of $198,925.74.
-Following the transaction, the senior vice president now owns 31,386 shares in the company, valued at $526,343.22.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Insiders own 5.60% of the company’s stock.
+In related news, SVP Daniele Addis sold 11,862 shares of the company’s stock in a transaction on Thursday, June 10th.
+The stock was sold at an average price of $16.77, for a total transaction of $198,925.74.
+Following the completion of the sale, the senior vice president now directly owns 31,386 shares in the company, valued at approximately $526,343.22.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+5.60% of the stock is owned by corporate insiders.

-A number of hedge funds have recently bought and sold shares of the business.
-Squarepoint Ops LLC grew its holdings in shares of Cross Country Healthcare by 15.1% in the first quarter.
-Squarepoint Ops LLC now owns 63,474 shares of the business services provider’s stock worth $793,000 after purchasing an additional 8,332 shares during the last quarter.
-Amundi Asset Management US Inc. bought a new position in shares of Cross Country Healthcare in the first quarter worth about $52,000.
-Tudor Investment Corp Et Al bought a new position in shares of Cross Country Healthcare in the first quarter worth about $149,000.
-Cubist Systematic Strategies LLC grew its holdings in shares of Cross Country Healthcare by 37.8% in the first quarter.
-Cubist Systematic Strategies LLC now owns 51,862 shares of the business services provider’s stock worth $648,000 after purchasing an additional 14,228 shares during the last quarter.
-Finally, Citadel Advisors LLC grew its holdings in shares of Cross Country Healthcare by 42.7% in the first quarter.
-Citadel Advisors LLC now owns 215,116 shares of the business services provider’s stock worth $2,687,000 after purchasing an additional 64,408 shares during the last quarter.
+Several hedge funds have recently made changes to their positions in the stock.
+Squarepoint Ops LLC lifted its position in shares of Cross Country Healthcare by 15.1% during the 1st quarter.
+Squarepoint Ops LLC now owns 63,474 shares of the business services provider’s stock worth $793,000 after buying an additional 8,332 shares during the last quarter.
+Amundi Asset Management US Inc. bought a new position in Cross Country Healthcare in the first quarter valued at about $52,000.
+Tudor Investment Corp Et Al bought a new position in Cross Country Healthcare in the first quarter valued at about $149,000.
+Cubist Systematic Strategies LLC raised its position in Cross Country Healthcare by 37.8% in the first quarter.
+Cubist Systematic Strategies LLC now owns 51,862 shares of the business services provider’s stock valued at $648,000 after purchasing an additional 14,228 shares during the last quarter.
+Finally, Citadel Advisors LLC raised its position in Cross Country Healthcare by 42.7% in the first quarter.
+Citadel Advisors LLC now owns 215,116 shares of the business services provider’s stock valued at $2,687,000 after purchasing an additional 64,408 shares during the last quarter.
 Institutional investors and hedge funds own 90.34% of the company’s stock.

 About Cross Country Healthcare